huguesjohnson/RetailClerk89/README.md

 # Retail Clerk '89
 Retail Clerk '89 is a personal exercise to learn Sega Genesis programming.
 This might even turn into a real game demo one day.

-See http://HuguesJohnson.com/ for articles/devbloggy stuff about this project.

 **Currently implemented**

 Basic framework for: